 - Anchors can onboard users without sending them to third-party cryptocurrency exchanges.
 The apps will move everything related to crypto to the background.

-- After the update, developers can create a better and simpler user experience that eases the complexity of blockchain without losing any of its advantages like an affordable, fast, and permissionless public ledger.
-Visit the official website to know more about it.
+- After the update, developers can create a better and simpler user experience that eases the complexity of blockchain without losing any of its advantages like an affordable, fast, and permission less public ledger.
+You can check Stellar Lumens Prediction by experts to know how it changed the future price of XLM.

 Protocol 15 unveils a new ledger entry called Claimable Balance that is used to split payments into two parts, such as the creation of balance and to claim of balance.
 With Protocol 15, the anchors can not only accept off-network user deposits but also immediately can create an equivalent on-network claimable where it can be collected by the user anytime.